-These steps are a guide to starting your online store in Nigeria in 2019, or any other year.
+(Updated Jan 2020).
+These steps are a guide to starting your online store in Nigeria this year, or any other year.

 Starting an online store in Nigeria is good because there’s no rent or bills to pay and you have the potential to reach a lot of customers.
 BUT it is necessary to put as much thought into starting an online store as you would for any other business.
 You’ll need a great product, a user-friendly website, and a solid marketing plan. – WIKIHOW.